ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Audience rating (scale 1-10)

+!!! info ""
-> The audience rating of the Plex item on a scale of 1 to 10.
+    The audience rating of the Plex item on a scale of 1 to 10.
 This wil include the rotten tomatoes audience rating, or the imdb, tvdb, tmdb,.. rating.
 Depends on your server configuration.

 - Key: Plex.rating_audience
 - Availability: movies, shows, seasons, episodes